richinfante/satellite-rs/README.md

 A port of [satellite-js](https://github.com/shashwatak/satellite-js) to rust.

 Currently unstable, and unsuitable for production use.
-Zero dependencies.

 ### Cargo.toml